kalixi/AliDDNS/README.zh.md

 access_key =
 # it is not used at this moment, you can just ignore it
 interval = 600
-# turn on debug mode or not
-debug = true

 [DomainRecord1]
 # domain name, like google.com